Faculty Research Associate — Ph.D., Stanford

 Rob Crosnoe received his Ph.D. in Sociology from Stanford University and then completed a post-doctoral fellowship at the Carolina Population Center and the Center for Developmental Science at the University of North Carolina at Chapel Hill.
 His main research area is the life course and human development; specifically, the connections among children’s and adolescents’ health, psychosocial development, and educational trajectories and how these connections contribute to population-level inequalities (e.g., race, social class, immigration).

-Crosnoe, Robert, Claude Bonazzo, and Nina Wu. (forthcoming).
+Crosnoe, Robert, Claude Bonazzo, and Nina Wu.
+(2015).
 Healthy Learners: Poverty, Immigration, and Opportunity in Early Childhood Education.
 New York: Teachers College Press.

 Gordon, Rachel, Robert Crosnoe, and Xue Wang.
 2013.
 Physical Attractiveness and the Accumulation of Social and Human Capital in Adolescence and Young Adulthood: Assets and Distractions.
 Ann Arbor, MI: Monographs of the Society for Research in Child Development.

 Crosnoe, Robert.
 2011.
 Fitting In, Standing Out: Navigating the Social Challenges of High School to Get an Education.
 New York: Cambridge University Press.

 Crosnoe, Robert.
 2006.
 Mexican Roots, American Schools: Helping Mexican Immigrant Children Succeed.
 Palo Alto, CA: Stanford University Press.

 Some representative articles include: